 Third Step: Apply for Barclaycard Arrival Plus (X2) to cover park tickets

 Getting free airline tickets and free hotel nights is just half the challenge to a Disney World vacation.
 Park tickets are expensive!

 Your best bet is to apply for the Barclaycard Arrival Plus card.
-It currently has a bonus of 50k points after spending $3000 in the first three months.
+It currently has a bonus of 50k points after spending $3000 in the first 90 days.
 The annual fee is waived the first year, and the card earns 2X points on everything.

 You can use the points from this card for statement credits for charges coded as travel.
 Buying tickets directly from Disney does not code as travel, but purchasing tickets from an online travel site like Orbitz or Undercover Tourist does code as travel.

 After meeting the minimum spending, you would have $560 to use towards travel.
 After your spouse applies and does the same, you would have a total of $1120 to use for Disney World tickets.
 This would ALMOST cover three-day tickets for two adults and two children.
 You would have to divide your purchase into separate purchases in order to utilize points from both of your cards.